g0v-it/data-inps/README.md

 Try http://localhost:29312/ to test api endpoint
 Try http://localhost:29314/ to navigate linked data with a pre configured lodview server

-Note that in the default configuration, lodeview is attached to the *official* enpoint (i.e. https://data.inps.g0v.it), not on the local sdaas instance.
+Note that in the default configuration, lodeview is attached to the *reference* enpoint (i.e. https://data.inps.g0v.it), not on the local sdaas instance.
 To test it locally type:

 ```